AOT-Technologies/forms-flow-ai/README.md

 ---|---|---
-camunda-admin|formsflow-bpm|Able to administer Camunda directly and create new workflows formsflow-analyst|formsflow-analyst, formsflow-client|Able to access the Redash dashboard and FormsFlow UI formsflow-designer|formsflow-client, formsflow-designer, formsflow-reviewer| Able to access all elements of the FormsFlow UI including forms design, task list and forms access formsflow-reviewer|formsflow-client, formsflow-reviewer| Able to access task list and forms access of FormsFlow UI formsflow-client|formsflow-client| Able to access form fill-in only
+camunda-admin|formsflow-bpm|Able to administer Camunda directly and create new workflows formsflow-analyst|formsflow-analyst, formsflow-client|Able to access the Redash dashboard and FormsFlow UI formsflow-designer|formsflow-client, formsflow-designer, formsflow-reviewer| Able to access all elements of the FormsFlow UI including forms design, task list, and forms access formsflow-reviewer|formsflow-client, formsflow-reviewer| Able to access task list and forms access of FormsFlow UI formsflow-client|formsflow-client| Able to access form fill-in only

-  For example it is possible to assign a user to roles formsflow-analyst and formsflow-client or to simply make the user a member of group formsflow-analyst, both of which have the effect of allowing the user to not only process forms but also design analytics dashboards.
+  For example, it is possible to assign a user to roles formsflow-analyst and formsflow-client or to simply make the user a member of group formsflow-analyst, both of which have the effect of allowing the user to not only process forms but also design analytics dashboards.

 ## System Operation

-In general, operation is as follows :
+In general, the operation is as follows :

 **Note** The URL links assume a local installation on the default ports as per the [installation instructions](./deployment/docker/README.md ):

 #### End-user
-* End-user logs into FormsFlow UI at url http://localhost:3000/
+* End-user logs into FormsFlow UI at URL- http://localhost:3000/
 * User is redirected to Keycloak via OIDC where user's roles are returned as OIDC claims in a JWT
 * User selects a form from the list of forms available.
 The available forms can be filtered by the user group with advanced configuration, by default the user sees all forms published.
 Form details are provided through form.io
 * The user fills in the form and submits it